-SchoolTutoring Academy’s tutoring programs for Sandwich students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Sandwich, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Sandwich Public Schools use the Common Core State Standards.
 In literacy, these standards are used to get students college- and career-ready, meaning that they are able to read, understand, and analyze complex texts of various genres independently; build strong content knowledge when reading about and researching a wide range of subjects; both comprehend and critique; use relevant textual evidence when writing or speaking about literary works; use technology and digital media strategically and to enhance all their literacy skills; and understand different perspectives and cultures.